microsoft/hi-ml/hi-ml-multimodal/README.md

 You can visit the [API documentation][9] for a deeper understanding of our tools.

+## Examples

+For zero-shot classification of images using text prompts, please refer to the [example script](./test_multimodal/vlp/test_zero_shot_classification.py) that utilises a small subset of [Open-Indiana CXR dataset][10] for pneumonia detection.

 ## Hugging Face 🤗

 While the [GitHub repository][1] provides examples and pipelines to use our models,